 Market Outlook

 Italy has indeed well-structured and digitized healthcare.
 However, it lacks in workforce primarily in nursing, home healthcare, and elderly care.
-Therefore, as the percentage of the aging population increases, there comes an increase in the demand for long-term care experts.
+Therefore, as the percentage of the aging population increases, there is an accompanying rise in demand for long-term care experts.

-To fill the gaps, the medical recruitment firms now focus on international hiring and sourcing the skilled nurses and technicians from abroad.
-Telehealth staffing is now being proliferated along with flexible part-time placements, suiting the needs of the changing healthcare institutions in Italy.
-Work-life balance and employee retention strategies are also changing models of recruitment, especially in private and home-based care.
+To fill the gaps, the medical recruitment firms now focus on international hiring and sourcing skilled nurses and technicians from abroad.
+Telehealth staffing is now proliferating, along with flexible part-time placements, which suit the needs of changing healthcare institutions in Italy.
+Work-life balance and employee retention strategies are also influencing the recruitment models, particularly in private and home-based care.

 Market Growth Factors